 Christine Palamidessi, author and writer, works mainly with paper, making sculptures, prints, paintings, and books.
-She studied cartapesta in Lecce, Italy, with Claudio Riso, and mask making in Venice.
+She studied cartapesta in Lecce, Italy, with master artisan Claudio Riso, and mask making in Venice.
 Both these techniques rely on a very practiced skill of layering paper in a mold and then embedding the paper with hardening agents.
-Using traditional cartapesta, which in most circles is considered a craf , Palamidessi creates contemporary artistic sculptures inspired by classical form and yoga.
-Palamidessi evolved into a sculptress by writing on three dimensional objects that were the same size as a computer screen. ” After the internet took over the writing profession and we were no longer handling paper and ink, I began to yearn for a tactile medium,” she said.
+Using traditional cartapesta, which in most circles is considered a craft , Palamidessi creates contemporary sculptures.
+Many are inspired by classical form and yoga.
+Palamidessi had early visual art training, as a child.
+If you like, you may read an interview about her early art influences in Les Femme Folles.